Seth Godin, a hero around these parts, once said, “Marketing that works is marketing that people choose to notice.”

 Adding promotional products to your marketing mix adds a new, personal, tactile dimension to your brand message.
 People love stuff they can touch and feel.
 And when it’s thoughtful, personal and meaningful, they love it even more.

-Yep, promotional products are awesome because every item used, seen and loved reminds people of your brand.
+Yep, swag is awesome because every item used, seen and loved reminds people of your brand.

 We’re glad you asked.
 Here’s the totally legit scoop:*